-It looks pretty ugly now but I feel much happier with it unlined.
+It looks pretty ugly now but will be much better when finished with the original proportions restored.

-The major cracks are over the exterior doorway, and also over the interior doorway to the sitting room.
-Much of the plaster above the doors will be removed and redone.
+The major cracks are over the interior doorway to the sitting room (image 31), and also over the exterior doorway.
+Much of the plaster above the doors will likely be removed and redone.

 31. Cracks over the internal doorway.

 Cracks also run along where the ceiling and longer walls meet.
 This part of the ceiling is quite robust due to the lath ends running through and resting on top of the stone wall.
 Crown cornice will cover those cracks and it may be better to leave them open.

 32. Bulge in the plaster over the external doorway.